lsst-sqre/sqr-051/index.rst

 It's not clear how important fixing this issue is relative to other security work that we could be doing.
 The boundaries between services inside the Rubin Science Platform are not that strong, by design.
 For example, a spawned server in the Notebook Aspect, by design, should be able to make any API call to any other service on behalf of the user except for the authentication service itself.
-The benefits of isolating the services from each other are only significant if effort is also invested into defining scopes for tokens, setting authorization rules on services, and restricting the scopes of internal tokens issued to services.
-Very little of that work has yet been done.
-Protecting the external attack surface and basic authentication flow of the Rubin Science Platform is currently a higher priority.

 That said, isolating services from each other to make lateral movement by an attacker more difficult is a long-term security goal.
 It's always preferable to apply principle of least privilege where possible.
-Service isolation (and particularly JavaScript isolation gained by the per-host cookie approach and separate hostnames for each protected service) would provide additional peace of mind when deploying third-party services with possibly poor security practices into the Rubin Science Platform.
+Service isolation (and particularly JavaScript isolation gained by the separate hostnames for each protected service) would provide additional peace of mind when deploying third-party services with possibly poor security practices into the Rubin Science Platform.
 Requests for such services seem likely over the full course of the project.

 Implementing per-host cookies would let us choose the granularity of security domain that we want.